 Who processes patient information?

-- In order to support your care, London Orthopaedic Clinic and our clinicians maintain records about you.
+In order to support your care, London Orthopaedic Clinic and our clinicians maintain records about you.
 The records may be processed by any member of the following teams, internally or at the hospitals we are associated with:

 - Reception Team